Francesco149/nier_uncapped/README.md

 I simply spent like 2 hours finding decently reliable pointers to detect the main menu and the pause menu.

-This method doesn't speed up physics and doesn't break menus, as it keeps framerate capped in menus that can't handle it.

-# What it does
-This allows the game to run above 60fps during gameplay and dynamically re-enables the FPS cap in the pause menu, title screen and other menus that don't behave properly at high FPS.
+This tool allows the game to run above 60fps during gameplay and dynamically re-enables the FPS cap in the pause menu, title screen and other menus that don't behave properly at high FPS.

 Video demonstration (minor playable character spoiler): https://streamable.com/mg55t

-Sorry for the low res, just wanted to make the game run as fast as possible to demonstrate the uncapped-ness in-game.

 # Disclaimer